What is the VSPA?

 The General Members Assembly

-At the beginning of the academic year the policy plan is presented by the board on a General Members Assembly (GMA).
+At the beginning of the academic year, the policy plan is presented by the board at a General Members Assembly (GMA).
 During a GMA at least 1% of all members must be present.
 The present members can give their opinions and determine if proposals are accepted.
 Besides that, during GMAs the administrative organs are chosen.
 This makes the GMA the most powerful organ of the VSPA.

-Apart from the important influence you can exercise by going to a GMA and discussing and voting, it is also enjoyable in a social way.
-Each GMA there are free snacks and drinks, there is a five star meal cooked by the lovely Support Committee and afterwards there is a ‘borrel’.
-Also by frequenting GMAs, you get a discount on the Weekend Getaway, which is a weekend at the end of the year, organised by the board as a ‘thank you’ to all active members.
+Apart from the important influence, you can exercise by going to a GMA and discussing and voting, it is also enjoyable in a social way.
+Each GMA there are free snacks and drinks, there is a five-star meal cooked by the lovely Support Committee and afterward there is a ‘borrel’.
+Also by frequenting GMAs, you get a discount on the Weekend Getaway, which is a weekend at the end of the year, organized by the board as a ‘thank you’ to all active members.
 Do not hesitate to come to a GMA.
 Keep an eye on your mailbox for the next invitation.